Summary for each year with link

-Thames Riverbank Walk, followed by a talk by Tony Osborne at Molesey Boat Club.
+June 18th 2008 – Thames Riverbank Walk; followed by a Talk by Tony Osborne at Molesey Boat Club.

 A leisurely stroll on a fine evening along the riverbank from Hampton Court Station to Molesey Boat Club was followed by a dip into Tony Osborne’s history box with revelations about the Thames Canal Scheme of 1805 and the proposed Molesey Boulevard of 1918, both of which were abandoned following objections from local residents.
 Plus ça change!